eyvonne/U3S1Review/instructions.md

 ## Part 2: Lets Get Computing

 Computers stats are nice, but we really want to be able to turn them on to do anything.
-Write two methods:
+Add two methods in the class you created in part 1:
 - checks the type of storage and if its an SSD returns 'about 10 seconds' or 'time to go get coffee' otherwise.
 Stretch: raise a ValueError if the drive isn't a legal type (SSD or HDD)
-- Checks to see if the computer is turned on, and if it isn't calls the function above to estimate how long until its read to go (and sets the computer to on)
+- Turns on the computer: Checks to see if the computer is turned on, and if it isn't calls the function above to estimate how long until its read to go (and sets the computer to on)

 Adapt your scripting code to check that the new methods also work